dgaydukov/cert-aws/sa/files/sa.md

 * if you use custom origin, you can configure it to compress files, if cf get file with `Content-Encoding` set, then it won't compress it second time and just pass it
 * to activate it set `Compress Objects Automatically` to `yes` (it turned off by default).
 Also activate compress in cache policy, take a look at `sa/cloudformation/cf-cache-policy.yml`
-* cf compress files using gzip/brotli formats, if viewer support both cf would use brotli
+* cf compress files using gzip/brotli formats, if viewer support both cf would use brotli Cache expiration (by default 24 hours) - you can control how long data stays in CF distribution, before CF makes new request to origin:
+* for static content - set high TTL, in this case you improve performance and reduce load to your origin
+* for dynamic content - set low TTL.
+If you need to invalidate cache as soon as data change in origin:
+    * set TTL to 0 - best approach
+    * use `InvalidateCache` api - more expensive approach There are 2 ways you can set cache expire:
+* configure Minimum/Maximum/Default TTL when you create distribution
+* set `Cache-Control max-age, Cache-Control s-maxage, Expires` headers - this would overwrite distribution TTL settings

 ###### Kinesis
 It is a platform for streaming data/media on AWS, making it easy to load and analyze streaming data.